Dan-Q/Scriberler/README.md

 # Scriberler

 Mediaeval font-ifier.
-Prototype for a possible exhibition digital interactive.
+Prototype for a possible exhibition digital interactive at the Bodleian Libraries.